Cheney Stadium: Soccer

-The reserve team of the Seattle Sounders of Major League Soccer, known at the time as Seattle Sounders FC 2, moved to Cheney Stadium in 2018.
+The reserve team of Seattle Sounders FC of Major League Soccer, known at the time as Seattle Sounders FC 2, played in Cheney Stadium from 2018 to 2021.
 The team rebranded as the Tacoma Defiance in 2019, but maintained the Sounders affiliation.
-The club plans to build their own soccer-specific stadium in a nearby parking lot, with assistance from the Rainiers, and aims to open the new ground in 2021.
-OL Reign, then known as Reign FC, of the National Women's Soccer League announced their move to Cheney Stadium in 2019, and will join the Defiance at the new stadium.
-It takes less than a day to convert the stadium between baseball and soccer by removing the pitchers mound and covering the infield with sod.
+The club, along with the OL Reign, then known as Reign FC, of the National Women's Soccer League originally planned to build their own soccer-specific stadium in a nearby parking lot, with assistance from the Rainiers, and had aimed to open the new stadium in 2021.
+After the 2021 season, Major League Baseball tightened restrictions on alternate uses of their fields and both teams found new locations.
 Reign moved their home matches to Lumen Field beginning with the 2022 season.
+The Tacoma Defiance currently play at Starfire Stadium.

+The Sounders played one U.S. Open Cup match at Cheney Stadium on June 12, 2019, which ended as a 2–1 loss to the Portland Timbers.
+6,280 spectators attended the match.